CryptozombiesHQ/cryptozombie-lessons/functions.md

 This is a function named `eatHamburgers` that takes 2 parameters: a `string` and a `uint`.
 For now the body of the function is empty.

-It's convention (but not required) to put an underscore before the names of function parameter variables to differentiate them from global variables.
+> Note: It's convention (but not required) to start function parameter variable names with an underscore (`_`) in order to differentiate them from global variables.
 We'll use that convention throughout our tutorial.

 You would call this function like so: